Answering your enquiries

 We provide a wide range of cosmetic and restorative dentistry treatments that can help you transform your smile.
-These can include porcelain crowns, veneers, dental implants or teeth whitening.
-We recommend patients schedule in for a dental consultation where we work with you to identify your dental issues and formulate an action plan to ensure you have a healthy smile.
+These treatments include porcelain crowns, veneers, dental implants or teeth whitening.
+We recommend patients schedule in for a dental consultation where we can find the best treatment and healthy smile for you.

 How long does teeth whitening take?

-Teeth whitening treatment generally takes 1 hour to complete.
-Honeysuckle Dental uses a unique method of teeth whitening that uses the KTP Laser in a treatment called Smartbleach.
-Smartbleach works by using a laser that produces pure green light.
-This is used in conjunction with the Smartbleach patented red gel that work together to reach the large, light absorbing molecules deep in your teeth.
-This often results in a whiter, brighter smile for all our patients.
+Teeth whitening treatment at Honeysuckle Dental takes about one hour using the KTP Laser method in a treatment called Smartbleach.
+Smartbleach uses a laser that produces pure green light and is used in conjunction with the Smartbleach’s patented red gel.
+These work together to reach the large, light absorbing molecules deep in your teeth.
+This often results in a whiter, brighter smile.